 I stare blankly at her, not really sure where she is going with this.
 For whatever reason, I feel the strange need to defend the possibility of my ex growing his family.

-Yep, I have a favourite kid—and admit it, you do, too“Well, he could meet and marry someone with children, and then Rowan’s grandparents will have more grandchildren in their lives,” I respond, a tad defensively.
+“Well, he could meet and marry someone with children, and then Rowan’s grandparents will have more grandchildren in their lives,” I respond, a tad defensively.
 I mean, that’s what happened to both Boyfriend’s parents and my parents when Boyfriend and I blended families and households.
 Suddenly my parents had two new children growing up with their granddaughter.
 And Boyfriend’s parents suddenly had my daughter in their lives, growing up alongside their biological grandchildren.
 How has this slipped Nana’s mind?

 “It’s not the same when they’re not your own,” Nana responds.